-The use of dunnage bags in containers is a common method and an indispensable part of the repertoire of securing methods.
+The use of dunnage bags in containers is a common method and has become an integral part of the repertoire of securing methods.
 Nevertheless, it is a method whose effectiveness is obvious, but which is also associated with risks.

-The CTU Code devotes an entire chapter to stowage cushions in Appendix 7, Annex 4, and is full of formulas that at first glance seem overwhelming to the normal shipper/consignor.
+The CTU Code devotes an entire chapter to stowage cushions in Appendix 7, Annex 4, and is packed with formulas that at first glance seem to overwhelm the normal shipper/consignor.
 It therefore seems appropriate to shed some light on the subject and explain the logic contained therein.

-In general, dunnage bags are used to close gaps between cargo units in the container and to transfer the resulting acceleration forces of the cargo to the container walls without interruption.
+In general, dunnage bag serves to close existing gaps between cargo units in the container and to transfer the resulting acceleration forces of the cargo to the container walls without interruption.

-1. How large must a stowage cushion be in order to prevent a load of known weight from moving under defined accelerations and friction coefficients?
+1. How large must a dunnage bag be in order to prevent a load of known weight from moving under defined accelerations and friction coefficients?

-2. What load forces can a stowage cushion with known dimensions and filling pressure absorb?
+2. What load forces can a dunnage bag with known dimensions and filling pressure absorb?

-Corresponding formulae for both questions can be found in the CTU Code.
+Corresponding formulas for both questions can be found in the CTU Code.

 The formulas on the right are used to calculate the charge force that arises under certain accelerations and friction coefficients.